-Emergency and Homeless Child Care Subsidies
+Emergency Child Care Subsidies

 Provides child care vouchers to assist families in emergency/crisis, homeless or transitional living situations in choosing and paying for child care.
+In '17-18, these services were provided in Whatcom and Skagit counties thanks to our United Way Partnership.